taocpp/PEGTL/doc/Rules-and-Grammars.md

 ## Introduction

-A (parsing) rule is a class that matches a portion of the input against some condition and either succeeds, possibly consuming a portion of the input, or fails.
+A (parsing) rule is a class (or a class template) with a (suitable) static `match()` function (and some type aliases).
+This match function attempts to match a portion of the input against some condition and either succeeds, possibly consuming a portion of the input, or fails.

 A grammar is a set of one or more related parsing rules including an informally designated top-level rule that serves as entry point.
 The top-level rule is *also* sometimes called a grammar.